 Make it Pink

-And by make I mean, we buy the roll of Pillsbury cookie dough with the heart inside the dough.
+We also buy the roll of Pillsbury cookie dough with the heart in the middle.
 They’re delicious, time-saving, and still so fun.
 If you are the “make everything from scratch” mom, more power to you!
-I, generally, am not that mom but we still have fun!

 Some years we don’t dye all the things because mom life is busy and mom/student life is even busier.
 This year we might order a heart shaped pizza (check your favorite pizzeria, a lot of them do fun heart shaped pizzas for V-day!!), or have spaghetti (red sauce) or something like that.